wzk1015/wzk-homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am an first-year PhD student at Shanghai Jiao Tong University, supervised by Dr. <a href="https://jifengdai.org/">Jifeng Dai</a>.
+I am an first-year PhD student at Shanghai Jiao Tong University, supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.
 I obtained my Bachelor's degree from Beihang University, and a double bachelor degree in economics at Peking University.
+Currently I am an intern at General Vision Group of [Shanghai AI Lab](https://www.shlab.org.cn/).
 Previously I interned at [SenseTime](https://www.sensetime.com/), <a href="http://colalab.org/">CoLab</a> and <a href="https://sail.sea.com/">Sea AI Lab</a>.